 Manipulation of Impression Compound

-Tray Selection: Choose an appropriate tray for the specific dental impression you are aiming to create.
+Tray Selection: You need to select the appropriate tray based on the impression you are about to create.

-Hand Kneading: Once softened, knead the impression compound by hand.
-This manual manipulation ensures even consistency, making it easier to work with.
+Hand Kneading: You should then soften and hand-knead the impression compound.
+The hand manipulation ensures equal consistency, which makes it easier to work with.

-Loading: Place the kneaded impression compound into the selected tray.
-This step involves carefully positioning the compound to capture the desired oral structures.
+Loading: You are required to load the kneaded impression compound into the selected tray.
+The process of loading involves placement of the compound to record the desired oral structures.

-Glazing: After loading and performing, ensure a smooth surface by glazing over the impression compound.
-This step enhances the overall quality of the impression.
+Glazing: Once loaded and performed, you can create a smooth surface by glazing over the impression compound.
+This improves the quality of the final impression.

 Zinc Oxide Eugenol Impression Paste